hphelion/documentation/commercial/GA1/commercial.install-GA-json.md

 <p style="font-size: small;"> <a href="/helion/openstack/install-overview/">&#9664; PREV</a> | <a href="/helion/openstack/">&#9650; UP</a> | <a href="/helion/openstack/install/kvm/">NEXT &#9654;</a> </p>

-# HP Helion OpenStack&#174; Installation: Before you begin
+# HP Helion OpenStack&#174; Installation: Creating the JSON configuration file

 The HP Helion OpenStack installer uses a JSON configuration file to enter configuration values.
 JSON (JavaScript Object Notation) is an open-standard format that uses human-readable text to transmit data objects consisting of attribute–value pairs.